itzg/docker-minecraft-server/README.md

         -e FORGE_INSTALLER_URL=http://HOST/forge-1.11.2-13.20.0.2228-installer.jar ...

 In both of the cases above, there is no need for the `VERSION` or `FORGEVERSION` variables.

+> If an error occurred while installing Forge, it might be possible to resolve by temporarily setting `FORGE_FORCE_REINSTALL` to "true".
+Be sure to remove that variable after successfully starting the server.

 ### Running a Fabric Server